Are you struggling to break up with someone?

 Only the first reason is valid.
 Stay away from the other two.

 There are several ways to arrive at this conclusion.
-I like to journal about what I am thinking or talk to myself about it during long walks.
+I like to journal about what is on my mind or talk to myself about it during long walks.

-Some people do well with lists, writing out the pros and cons of continuing the relationship.
+Some people do well with lists, comparing the pros and cons of continuing the relationship.

-Talking to trusted friends certainly helps.
-Not so much because of the advice they are going to give, but for verbalizing your thoughts and seeing how the other person reacts to it.
+Talking to friends helps.
+Not so much because of the advice they are going to give you, but for verbalizing your thoughts.
 It will clarify the situation.

 2. Overcome Your Social Programming